di3goleite/origin-assignment/backend/README.md

 API application made with Fastify.
 For this project, we have these deliverables:

-* Application: made with Fastify
+* Application: made with Fastify;
-* Unit tests: made with Jest
+* Unit tests: made with Jest;
-* Live documentation: made with Swagger
+* Live documentation: made with Swagger.

 ## Requirements